FREE HOME PLANNING

 10. Most crockpot recipes (other than soups) don't require much liquid.

-If you've purchased a slow cooker in the last few years, you'll notice it cooks much faster than an older version.
+If you've purchased a new cooker in the last few years, you'll notice it cooks much faster than an older version.
 If you get a new slow cooker, I recommend trying it out the first few times while you're at home to gauge how quickly it cooks.

 (For example, my newer slow cooker easily cooks boneless, skinless chicken breast in four hours on low.)